 Today's most innovative saddles borrow directly from military advancements:

-The next time you settle into your saddle, remember you're benefiting from centuries of battlefield-tested science.
-Comfort, it turns out, is serious business - whether you're charging into battle or just conquering your local bike trail.
+Next time you settle into your saddle, remember you're benefiting from centuries of battlefield-tested science.
+Comfort is serious business—whether you're charging into battle or just conquering your local bike trail.